Same Day Shipping Satisfaction Guarantee Free UPS 2nd Day Air on orders over $150

 Sterile water is pure water with no preservatives or added substances.
 It is made for medical use and prepared under strict sterile conditions.
 This makes it safe for injections and other sensitive applications.

 When used with peptides, sterile water works as a solvent.
 It helps dissolve the peptide powder before injection.
-Because it does not contain any preservatives, it is meant for single use only.
+Because it contains no preservatives, it is for single use only.
 Once the vial is opened, it should be used right away and then discarded.

 Key points about sterile water for peptides: